-As far as the most popular patch cable goes, it is probably the Planet Waves classic series.
-The reason for this is because the price is simply unbeatable for the quality cables you get which come with a lifetime guarantee.
+As far as the most popular patch cable goes, it is probably the D’addario classic series.
+The reason for this is that the price is simply unbeatable for the quality cables you get which come with a lifetime guarantee.

 - 3 in a pack